-Performs a variety of administrative duties to direct the day-to-day and strategic operations of the group benefit plans.
+Performs a variety of administrative duties to direct day-to-day and strategic operations of the group benefit plans.

 Typical Duties & Responsibilities